-WORLD CULTURES/ GEOGRAPHY
+WORLD CULTURES/GEOGRAPHY

-Course Number: 2103300
+Course Number: 2103300 Semesters: 2

-Semesters: 2

-Credit: 1.0

-Prerequisite: None
+Credits: 1 Prerequisites: None

 The purpose of this course is to provide students with the opportunity to acquire an understanding of the interrelationships between people and their environments.
 Course content will include the study of relationships between physical geography, natural resources, and the economic, political, social, cultural, religious, and historic aspects of human activity.
-The Middle East, Asia, Africa and Latin America will be the focus of the course.

-HONORS WORLD CULTURES/
+HONORS WORLD CULTURES/GEOGRAPHY

-GEOGRAPHY Course Number: 2103300

-Semesters: 2

-Credit: 1.0

-Prerequisites: Placement

-test; administrator approval
+Prerequisites: Placement test; administrator approval

-The purpose of this course is to provide students with the opportunity to acquire an in-depth understanding of the interrelationships between people and their environments.
+The purpose of this course is to provide students with the opportunity to acquire an in-depth understanding of the interrelationship between people and their environments.
 Students will use critical thinking skills to study the relationships between physical geography, natural resources, and the economic, political, social, cultural, religious, and historic aspects of human activity.
-The Middle East, Asia, Africa, Europe, and Latin America will be the focus of this course.
 More extensive writing and research skills will be developed.

-ADVANCED PLACEMENT

-HUMAN GEOGRAPHY
+ADVANCED PLACEMENT HUMAN GEOGRAPHY

-Course Number: 2103400

-Semesters: 2

-Credits: 1.0

-Prerequisites: Placement

-test; administrator approval
+Prerequisites: Placement test; administrator approval